 Remember - "It's all about the Hunt".

-Captain Chris Elser's has been published and contributed to articles in several national and local publications such as Saltwater Sportsman Magazine, Sport Fishing Magazine, Outdoor Life Magazine, On The Water Magazine and several other journals.
+Captain Chris Elser has been published in and contributed to articles in several national and local magazines such as Salt Water Sportsman, Sport Fishing, Outdoor Life, On The Water, Easter Fly Fishing, and several other journals.